Bigcommerce SEO (2019) — 12 Ways to Make a Bigcommerce Store Rank in Search Results

 For blog posts, go to Storefront > Blog, locate your post and then scroll down to the ‘SEO’ section.
 You can then edit the page URL via the dedicated Post URL field:

 For products, go to Products > View and open the relevant product.
-Click on the ‘Other Details’ tab and then scroll down to the SEO section, where you’ll be able to use the Product URL field to edit its URL:
+Click on the ‘SEO’ tab, where you’ll be able to use the Product URL field to edit its URL:

 Whatever you enter in the above fields should be as ‘clean’ as possible, and includes a focus keyword (a focus keyword helps both search engines and humans understand what your content is about more easily).
 Where multiple focus keywords are involved, separate them with a hyphen (i.e., go for /green-dress rather than green-dress); Google advises that you do this so that your pages can be categorized and indexed more accurately.

 Note: changing URLs of pages that aren't currently performing well in search results is usually a good idea — but if you are contemplating changing a page that IS already ranking highly, you should tread carefully.

 This is because a high-ranking page is likely to have a lot of backlinks to it, and these don't count for quite as much if you change its URL (and won't count for anything at all if you don't create a redirect from your old URL to the new one).

 Changing a URL can also affect the 'social proof' of a page because it will reset the stats displayed on your social shares counter for that page to zero.

 So in an ideal world, it's good to get the URL structure right at the point at which you create your Bigcommerce page or product, or shortly afterwards.
 And if you do change a URL, make sure you create a 301 redirect to it — see the Bigcommerce help topic on redirection for more information on how to do this.